roc-lang/rbt/docs/adrs/001-layers-of-job-isolation.md

-# ADR 001: The Lowest Common Denominator of Job Isolation
+# ADR 001: Layers of Job Isolation

-Decisions:
+Decision: rbt will set two layered targets for build isolation.

-- rbt will set two targets for build isolation:
+1. We should run a reasonably isolated build on all supported operating systems without any special configuration or permissions.
-  - We should run a reasonably isolated build on all supported operating systems without any special configuration or permissions.
+2. We can optionally do nicer things if privileged actions are availble (e.g. launching a container, or having OS-specific functionality available.)

-  - We can optionally do nicer things if privileged actions are availble (e.g. launching a container.)
+"Reasonably isolated" in the first layer is defined as the functionality available on all platforms.

-- For process isolation, the lowest common denominator isolation levels (and therefore the "reasonably isolated" target) consists of:
+Specifically:

-  - For the environment, an empty environment.
+ - Emptying out environment variables (for example, to reduce problems with `LOCALE`.)
-  - For the filesystem, copying or symlinking files.
+ - Copying or symlinking files into a temporary working directory.
    (Symlinking is a popular choice, and probably faster than copying.
    We should explore that.)
-  - For the network, unrestricted network access.
+ - Not doing anything at all to restrict network access.

 ## Background and Motivation